iqbal-arif/ASP.NET/Quiz/asp.net.qz.md

 p.makeMillions(); // => 2000000
 ```
 A38: Error! "makeMillions()" is not defined for the type "Fan".
+👏 Correct!
+When using an Fan-type reference for a Player object, makeMillions() cannot be accessed.

 Q39: A model, UserModel, with a property named FullName is passed into a view page.
 How would you access and display that property?
 ```